Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 from abc_atlas_access.abc_atlas_cache.abc_project_cache import AbcProjectCache

-Change the download_base variable to where you would like to download the data to your system.
+Change the download_base variable to where you would like to download the data in your system.

 download_base = Path('../../data/abc_atlas')